Kgamer77/SuperMarioOdysseyArchipelago/README.md

 Extract `SMO_Archipelago_Vx.x_Emu.zip` and Place `SMOAP` folder in the mods directory for Super Mario Odyssey.

 </details>

+Connecting to the Server from Super Mario Odyssey.
+- When prompted, the `IP Address` you are connecting to is your computer's local ipv4 this is found by entering the `ipconfig` command into command prompt on Windows.
+- When prompted, the `Port` is `1027` by default which does not need to be changed.

 `settings.json` has fields for the `Archipelago` connection.
 - `Server` is where the ip address or url of the AP Server or room your joining goes